Example integration project can be found here.

 Adding Firebase dependencies and plugins

-3.2.
-Add the below plugin inside the app build.gradle
+3.1.
+Add the below dependency inside projects 3.2.
+Add the below plugin inside the app 3.3 Add the below dependency inside apps

-inside dependencies
+inside dependenciesbuild.gradle

 Implementing push